Ayush12062000/Orange-Fruit-Recognition-Using-Image-Segmentation/README.md

 fruit images and 794 images of fruits that are other than orange.
-Multiple fruits or vegetables apart from orange fruit images were used that is Apple, Banana, Guava and Pepper Orange, broccoli, Onion, Bitter gourd, etc. In the second dataset, a total set of 295 images are used and this dataset also contains images of oranges and there corresponding masks
+Multiple fruits or vegetables apart from orange fruit images were used that is Apple, Banana, Guava and Pepper Orange, broccoli, Onion, Bitter gourd, etc. In the second dataset, a total set of 295 images are used and this dataset also contains images of oranges and there corresponding masks.

 ## Languages or Frameworks Used
 * Python: language